Stratovarius: First years without Tolkki: Polaris and Elysium (2009–2012)

 Matias Kupiainen joined the band in 2008.

 Polaris was released in 2009 and reached No. 2 in Finland, and was met with positive reception.
 It was the first album after the departure of Timo Tolkki and Jari Kainulainen, and featured in their place new guitarist Matias Kupiainen and bassist Lauri Porra.
 The album yielded the two singles "Deep Unknown" and "Higher We Go".
 In 2010, the album was re-released along with various live material recorded during the Polaris Tour.

 In September 2010, Stratovarius announced the start of recording of their second album with Matias Kupiainen on guitar.
 Before officially launching the album, the Darkest Hours EP was released with the new songs "Darkest Hours" and "Infernal Maze", plus two live recordings of older songs.
 To promote the new album, Stratovarius toured as guests on Helloween's Seven Sinners Tour.
 As Stratovarius's drummer Jörg Michael was diagnosed with cancer, he was temporarily replaced by Alex Landenburg.

 That same year Stratovarius released a special edition version of Infinite in.
 The re-release came as a two disc set, 3 new songs, 2 demos, 2 live tracks and a digitally remastered album cover.

 In 2011, the band released their new album titled Elysium, which quickly reached No. 1 in Finland, the first of their albums to reach No.1 since Infinite.
 Notable songs on the album include the singles "Darkest Hours", (which reached No. 4 on the Finnish singles chart) "Under Flaming Skies", and the 18-minute epic "Elysium", the longest song that Stratovarius has ever recorded.
 The album received positive reviews with Louder Sound noting “for connoisseurs of histrionic heavy metal, it doesn’t get much better than this.”

-During this period they also took part in the 7 Sinners World Tour 2010/11 along side Helloween.
+During this period they also took part in the 7 Sinners World Tour 2010/11 alongside Helloween.

 Jörg Michael announced his plans to leave the band for personal reasons.
 Jörg played the remaining tour dates until 31 January in Guatemala City, and celebrated with a special Finnish "Farewell Jörg" tour from 18 to 26 November.

 In March 2012, the band announced a drummer search on their Facebook page.

 On 20 June 2012, the band announced that Rolf Pilve was their new drummer.

 On 29 June 2012, live album and DVD Under Flaming Winter Skies - Live In Tampere was released.

 It was filmed in Tampere, Finland, on 19 November 2011.
 It is the last release with drummer Jörg Michael.